Chapter 11 : Chapter 11 - Albus

 ‘You lot are so stubborn,’ she sighed and rolled her eyes, hastily turning to get the turkey out of the oven.
 It was covered in a fine crispy layer and filled the flat with a smell that reminded me distinctly of all the Christmas’s we had spent at Nana Molly’s.
 This year was not going to be an exception, I was expected there tomorrow, but Rose and I had wanted to say goodbye to Belinda as she left for France in the morning.
 Of course Scorpius had been dragged along.

-good,’ Rose chided, making her way over to where the potatoes sat on the counter, looking slightly dreamy.
+‘This smells so good,’ Rose chided, making her way over to where the potatoes sat on the counter, looking slightly dreamy.
 I could tell she was eyeing the treacle tart hiding away in the corner, beside the jug of steaming custard that was surely under some kind of spell to keep it warm.

 ‘Well, come sit,’ Belinda laughed with pink cheeks, dipping her head slightly and putting the last of the dishes on the table, ‘it’s just about ready.’